MacMannes/mijnns-katas/src/carPark-escape/README.md

 When we call the escape
 Then we will receice an error as follows [ERR]

+### Car is on ground floor scenario

+Given our car is parked on the ground floor and the escape is 4 spots to the right When we call the escape
+Then we will receive the the following escape route ["R4"]

 ### Car is on escape spot scenario

 Given our car is parked on the escape spot